haiigas/haiigas/README.md

 ### Hi there 👋 I am Gagas
-now I work as an IT team in the Web Developer and Android Developer.
+now I work as an IT team in the Web Developer and Android Developer.😄

 ### Get in touch
 - Website : https://teknowebapp.com